-EIP Pharma is developing an oral p38 alpha inhibitor, neﬂamapimod, to slow or reverse synaptic dysfunction in the basal forebrain cholinergic system.
+EIP Pharma is developing an oral p38 alpha inhibitor, neﬂamapimod, to reverse synaptic dysfunction in the basal forebrain cholinergic system.
 Degeneration in this system is an important contributor to disease expression and progression in patients with early-stage Alzheimer’s disease.
 We’ve conducted two phase 2a studies and one phase 2b study of neﬂamapimod in patients in the early stages of symptomatic Alzheimer’s disease and found that the drug potentially reverses synaptic dysfunction and improves episodic memory, or a person’s ability to create memories of new events and activities.
 Examples of episodic memory can include where you parked your car, where you placed your keys or whether you took your medication.

 Resources for Patients and Caregivers